-When it comes to feeding, your Black Rat Snakes loves a regular diet of mice and rats.
+When it comes to feeding, your black rat snake loves a regular diet of mice and rats.
 In the wild, they look for live prey, but in captivity, they will readily take dead prey.
 You should feed them thawed frozen mice or rats, depending on your snake’s size.

-It is best not to attempt to offer live prey as many times the live prey puts up a good fight and can injure the snake.
-Your adult snake should be fed every 10 days or so.
+It is actually best not to offer live prey, because a live rodent can put up a good fight and potentially injure the snake.
+Feed your adult snake every 10 days or so.

-Another plus in terms of keeping the Black Rat Snake as a pet is that it doesn’t require a lot of apparatus and equipment.
+Another plus in terms of keeping this snake as a pet is that it doesn’t require a lot of equipment.
 Unlike many other snake species who love warmer temperatures, this snake prefers a cooler temperature, since it lives in cooler locations in the wild.

-If you want to prevent them from hibernating, the enclosure will be best kept at a temperature of between 80 and 85° Fahrenheit, dropping to a minimum temperature of 70° at night.
+If you want to prevent them from hibernating, keep the enclosure at a temperature of between 80 and 85° Fahrenheit, dropping to a minimum temperature of 70° at night.

 As a climbing snake, add in some branches for climbing.
 You can use both natural and fake foliage.
 The snake also likes logs in the wild, so a hide box, available in log-like shapes will please your snake.

-A large water bowl is also recommended to allow your pet Black Rat Snake the chance to soak.
+We also recommend a large water bowl, to allow your pet black rat snake the chance to soak.
 Make sure the bowl is of such a size that it won’t overflow when the snake gets in.
 You don’t want the water soaking the substrate.
 Damp terrariums can lead to skin and respiratory infections.

-The Black Ratsnake makes a perfect reptile pet, and some have been so happy in captivity that they have reached more than 30 years of age.
-Evenly tempered, they have been known to bite in self-defense, but are generally balanced, mildly tempered snakes, responding well to gentle, skilled handling.
+The black rat snake makes a great pet, and some have been so happy in captivity that they have reached more than 30 years of age.
+While they have been known to bite in self-defense, they are generally balanced, mildly tempered snakes, and they respond well to gentle, skilled handling.